Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Abstract

 \section{Abstract}

 Modeling animatable human avatars from RGB videos is a long-standing and challenging problem.
 Recent works usually adopt MLP-based neural radiance fields (NeRF) to represent 3D humans, but it remains difficult for pure MLPs to regress pose-dependent garment details.
 To this end, we introduce Animatable Gaussians, a new avatar representation that leverages powerful 2D CNNs and 3D Gaussian splatting to create high-fidelity avatars.
 To associate 3D Gaussians with the animatable avatar, we learn a parametric template from the input videos, and then parameterize the template on two front \& back canonical Gaussian maps where each pixel represents a 3D Gaussian.
 The learned template is adaptive to the wearing garments for modeling looser clothes like dresses.
 Such template-guided 2D parameterization enables us to employ a powerful StyleGAN-based CNN to learn the pose-dependent Gaussian maps for modeling detailed dynamic appearances.
 Furthermore, we introduce a pose projection strategy for better generalization given novel poses.
-Overall, our method can create lifelike avatars with dynamic, realistic and generalized appearances.
+To tackle the realistic relighting of animatable avatars, we introduce physically-based rendering into the avatar representation for decomposing avatar materials and environment illumination.
+Overall, our method can create lifelike avatars with dynamic, realistic, generalized and relightable appearances.
 Experiments show that our method outperforms other state-of-the-art approaches.
-Code: { \url{https://github.com/lizhe00/AnimatableGaussians}}.